webyneter/terraform-kubernetes-unique-configmap/README.md

-# terraform-kubernetes-unique-configmaps
+# terraform-kubernetes-unique-configmap

-A [Terraform module](https://registry.terraform.io/modules/webyneter/unique-configmaps/kubernetes/latest) for creating Kubernetes ConfigMaps that change their names when the underlying data changes.
+A [Terraform module](https://registry.terraform.io/modules/webyneter/unique-configmaps/kubernetes/latest) for creating a Kubernetes ConfigMap that changes its name when the underlying data changes.

 Allows for k8s Deployments to get restarted automatically on changes to the associated ConfigMap.